The Parent Hack

 For families that have decided on a screentime routine for their kids:

-Screentime should not be regarded as a privilege.
+Screentime should not be given special status.
 Keep it neutral and treat screen-time just like any other activities such as going cycling or visiting grandparents.

 Consciously frame your words.
 It's a fine line but you will master soon enough.